JohnMahowald/flux-tweets/README.md

-# Migration Backbone project to React
+# Migrating a Backbone Project To React

 The project was initially built in Backbone.
 The following is an exploration in migrating a project from Backbone to React, using Test Driven Development.